Cross-Dimensional Exciton Coupling in Quantum Dot - Carbon Nanotube Hybrid Thin Films: Results and discussion

 \subsection{Pre-characterization}

-We control relative concentration between QDs and CNTs by varying the amount of initial components during vacuum filtration.
+We experimentally probe the dipole-dipole coupling effect using hybrid films with QDs and CNTs.
+The coupling is tuned by changing the relative concentration of QDs and CNTs during the vacuum filtration process.
 We incrementally increase the QD concentration from low to high and monitor the surface of the films by scanning electron microscopy (SEM).
-Figure \ref{FIG:PreCh} shows at the bottom the pristine films without QDs.
-The film contains randomly oriented bundles of nanotubes, similar to previous works.\cite{Wroblewska2021} By adding a small volume of QDs we start to observe the white dotted areas on the surface of the CNT-QD-l sample, see Figure \ref{FIG:PreCh}a (light blue).
-By increasing concentration of QDs up to medium and high in the CNT-QD-m, h more and more quantum dots appear in the SEM images, see Figure \ref{FIG:PreCh}a (purple, red).
-Based on our previous work with CNT-gold nanoparticle system we assume the CNTs also penetrate the films.\cite{Wroblewska2021} It is important to keep the filtration speed low in order to eliminate the residues of the QD ligands, as for example shown in Supplementary Figure X. The resulting films are $\approx$ \SI{50}{nm} thick as we estimated by atomic force microscopy.
+Figure \ref{FIG:PreCh2} a shows at the bottom the pristine films without QDs.
+The film contains randomly oriented bundles of nanotubes, similar to previous works.\cite{Wroblewska2021} By adding a small volume of QDs we start to observe white dotted areas on the surface of the CNT-QD-l sample, see Figure \ref{FIG:PreCh2}a (light blue).
+When further increasing the concentration of QDs up to medium and high, CNT-QD-m, h, more and more quantum dots appear in the SEM images, see Figure \ref{FIG:PreCh2}a (purple, red).
+It is important to keep the filtration speed low in order to eliminate the residues of the QD ligands, as for example shown in Supplementary Figures 3 and 4.
+The resulting films are $\approx$ \SI{50}{nm} thick as we estimated by atomic force microscopy.

-Linear optical properties contain little insight about the coupling of CNT to the QD excitons.
-Figure \ref{FIG:PreCh}b shows absorption spectra of the pristine CNTs and three QD-CNT hybrids.
-The optical properties are dominated by the absorption of the CNT excitons peaking near 1.8\,eV.
-Despite the really dense QD filling, we find little change in the absorption.
-In the hybrids we find the changes in the absolute absorption cross section as well as slight deviations in the spectral line-shapes.
-We further turn to resonant Raman spectroscopy for analysis of the dipole-dipole coupling effect.
+The linear optical spectra provide only limited evidence for QD-CNT coupling.
+Figure \ref{FIG:PreCh2}b compares the absorption spectra of pristine CNT films and QD-CNT hybrid films with increasing QD loading.
+In all samples, the optical response is dominated by the CNT excitonic absorption band centered near \SI{1.8}{\eV}.
+Incorporation of QDs produces only modest changes in the absolute absorbance and spectral line shape, despite the increasing QD density observed by SEM.
+In particular, no clearly resolved splitting or systematic shift of the broad CNT absorption feature is observed.
+This weak response reflects the overlap of multiple CNT chiralities and the ensemble nature of the absorption measurement.
+We therefore turn to resonant Raman spectroscopy, which resolves individual CNT excitonic transitions through their chirality-specific vibrational fingerprints and is consequently more sensitive to the QD-CNT dipolar interaction.